-- What you are monitoring, for example, behaviour trends, appearance. - How long you will monitor - Where, how and to whom you will feedback, and how you will record paramount
+- What you are monitoring, for example, behaviour trends, appearance? - How long you will monitor, keep under review? - Where, how and to whom you will feedback, and how you will record?

-Review and request further support if necessary
+Review and request further support if necessary.

-At all stages, the child's circumstances will be kept under review The DSL/staff will request further support if required to ensure the child's safety is
+At all stages, the child's circumstances will be kept under review The DSL/staff will request further support if required to ensure the child's safety is paramount